Randall Cobb Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Matchup vs. Minnesota

-- In his seven matchups against the Vikings, Cobb's 37.7 receiving yards average is 37.7 more than his over/under for Sunday's game (0.0).
+- Cobb is averaging 37.7 receiving yards per game in seven career matchups against the Vikings, 6.2 more than his receiving yards prop bet over/under for Sunday's game (31.5).

-- Cobb, in seven matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In seven matchups, Cobb has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Vikings.

 - Note: Cobb's stats vs. Vikings date back to 2016.